filippopossenti/it.openly.core/README.md

 while supporting useful features.
 In particular:
 - each query lives in its own file
-- different dialects are supported by storing queries for each dialect in a different file
+- different dialects are supported by storing queries for each dialect in a different path
 - a simple text processor allows to dynamically enable/disable portions of a query

 ### it.openly.core.io